 The \$BASIS datalist (required, unless REUSE is specified in \$GENNBO) provides essential information about the AO basis functions, specifying the atomic center and the angular symmetry (s, p_x , p_y , p_z , etc.) of each AO.
-This information is contained in this datalist in two arrays called CENTER and LABEL.
+This information is listed in two arrays: CENTER and LABEL.

-The atomic center for each AO is specified by entering "CENTER=" followed by the serial number of the atom for each AO, separated by commas or spaces.
-[For example, the entry of the methylamine sample file indicates that the first 9 AOs (1-9) are centered on atom 1 (the carbon atom), the next nine AOs (10-18) on center 2, and so forth.]
+The atomic center for each AO is specified by entering "CENTER=" followed by the number of the atom for each AO, separated by commas or spaces.
+For example, the entry of the methylamine sample file indicates that the first 9 AOs (1-9) are centered on atom 1 (the carbon atom), the next nine AOs (10-18) on center 2, and so forth.